 Final Thoughts

 Today’s workplace continues to expand with more work and activities.
-From handling multiple meetings and consulting with colleagues to responding to emails and working on project tasks, there’s a lot to overwhelm the average professional.
+From handling multiple meetings and consulting with colleagues to responding to emails and working on projects, there’s a lot to overwhelm the average professional.

 Thankfully, the 1-3-5 rule helps to put things into perspective.
 You can now create a more productive workday and reduce stress while you’re at it.